 Including the specific information asked for based on your reported reason, and be as descriptive as possible.

 At this point, a member of our Content Moderation team will review the evidence and reach out to you with a decision and explanation if necessary.

 Cars.com reviews may be also be reported in your DealerRater Dealer Panel by following steps 1-3 above.

 To report a review from Google or Facebook, please do so within your account on those websites.

 Reasons for Reporting a Review

 If you feel that a review violates our review policy and would like to report it, you will be asked to select a reason for reporting the review in a dropdown menu.
-The following list contains all of the reasons you can select and what they mean:
+The following list contains all of the reasons you can choose and what they mean:

-If you have received a review that you believe to be a duplicate of another review for your dealership, please report the review to our Content Team.
+If you have received a review that you believe is a duplicate of another review for your dealership, please report the review to our Content Team.
 When reporting a review as a duplicate, please let us know the screen name and date of the review you believe to be the duplicate, and if needed, any other information that could help our Content Team to identify the review as a duplicate.